dsoloview/dsoloview/README.md

 ## About me:

 <p>👋 Hi, I’m Dmitry Soloviev</p>
-- 🖥 Now I'm working for a famous IT-agency as a Project Manager, before it I worked as Internet marketer
+<p>🖥 Now I'm working for a famous IT-agency as a Project Manager, before it I worked as Internet marketer</p>
-- 👀 I’m interested in becoming a web developer
+<p>👀 I’m interested in becoming a web developer</p>
-- 🌱 I’m currently learning PHP, SQL, Git.
-Also I work with Python, HTML, CSS and Sass
+<p>🌱 I’m currently learning PHP, SQL, Git.
+Also I work with Python, HTML, CSS and Sass</p>
-- ✨ And now I'm looking for a job as a junior web developer
+<p>✨ And now I'm looking for a job as a junior web developer</p>

 ## CodeWars:
 ![CodeWars](https://www.codewars.com/users/dsoloview/badges/large)